xamoom/xamoom-pingeborg-ios/xamoom-pingeborg-ios/Pods/youtube-ios-player-helper/README.md

 ## Usage

 To run the example project; clone the repo, and run `pod install` from the Project directory first.
+For a simple tutorial see this Google Developers article - [Using the YouTube Helper Library to embed YouTube videos in your iOS application](https://developers.google.com/youtube/v3/guides/ios_youtube_helper).

 ## Requirements